 Solo Seal was introduced in 1928 as an additional examination for students who had achieved the Advanced Certificate.
 This is the highest Vocational Graded examination of the Royal Academy of Dance and focuses on solo performance.

 Candidates are required to perform three variations, which have been selected to meet the stylistic and movement demands of today’s choreographers and directors.

-Solo Seal takes place in front of an invited audience and panel of judges, which normally consists of a Vocational Grades examiner and professional dancer or former dancer from a ballet company, approved by the artistic director of the Academy.
+Solo Seal takes place in front of an audience and panel of judges, which normally consists of a Vocational Grades examiner and professional dancer or former dancer from a ballet company, approved by the artistic director of the Academy.

 In the Solo Seal examination, students, through participation and practice, will acquire the ability to perform three contrasting variations showing a consistently high level of accomplishment, musicality, style and presentation.